ComD1100_D100 Spring 2017

 General Education Outcomes:

-The student will demonstrate the ability to evaluate evidence and apply reasoning to make valid inferences.
-Evaluated through class critiques and self evaluation of the development of skills through rubrics of class projects with clear goals.
+The student will demonstrate the ability to evaluate visual evidence and apply reasoning to make valid inferences.
+Evaluated through class critiques and use of rubrics of class projects for self evaluation of the development of skills.

-Presentation of research of Principles of Composition Journal used throughout the semester is used to reinforce all learning skills and oral presentation.
+Presentation of student’s research of Principles of Composition Journal used throughout the semester to reinforce all learning skills and oral presentation skills.

 Speaking: The student will demonstrate the ability to articulate himself using relevant industry-specific language.
-Presentation of research of Principles of Composition Journal used throughout the semester is used to reinforce all learning skills and oral presentation.
+Presentation of research of Principles of Composition Journal used throughout the semester to reinforce all learning skills and oral presentation skills in all projects.

 The student will demonstrate the ability to write clearly articulated thoughts in a professional, informed manner.
 This will be reinforced with assigned museum trip and professional events reportage at least 3 times in the semester.

-20 % exams, portfolio presentation, vocabulary journal presentation and
+Exams, portfolio presentation, vocabulary journal presentation and Class participation 20%